Geopolitical affairs

 Gain a deeper understanding of the dynamics impacting world economics, conflicts, and alliances.

-Join us as Doug Holly continues for Bob DeGour with this popular discussion group where we take a deep dive into current events that are affecting our world.
+Join us as Doug Holly takes over for Bob DeGour in leading this popular discussion group where we take a deep dive into current events that are affecting our world.
 This moderated discussion group follows a format similar to Great Decisions.

 Geopolitics is the framework that helps us understand the intricate interfusion of the world’s economic, military, political, and geographic landscape.
 With Doug and Bob’s guidance, we will tackle contemporary foreign policy challenges, world conflicts, and economic opportunities.
 We’ll avoid biased media-driven narratives or online chatter — addressing insights based on geopolitical trends presented by reputable and objective sources including an even-handed choice of articles reflecting a wide range of sources.